neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 npx wrangler hyperdrive create neon-guide-drive --connection-string=$NEON_DATABASE_CONNECTION_STRING
 ```

-This command creates a new Hyperdrive service named `neon-guide-drive`, and outputs its configuration details.
+This command creates a new Hyperdrive service named `neon-guide-drive` and outputs its configuration details.
 Copy the `id` field from the output, which we will use next.

 ### Bind the Worker project to Hyperdrive